Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Oil and Pyrex.md

 **Before Mitigation**: Likelihood: 2, Severity: 2 Overall: 4

-**Mitigation**: Keep an eye on children, and mention not to eat the sweets or Plasticine\r\nIn the event that something is eaten, warn parents/relevant adult.
+**Mitigation**: Keep an eye on children, and mention not to eat the sweets or Plasticine In the event that something is eaten, warn parents/relevant adult.

 **After Mitigation**: Likelihood: 1, Severity: 2 Overall: 2